-This chapter, you will explore the tocols available in Excel as you and using tables.
+In this chapter, you will explore the table tools available in Excel as you discover the advantages of creating and using tables.
 You will also create formulas that use structured references and insert sparklines for quick and simple data trend analysis.